 [see LCME 7.x, 6.8]

-The Curriculum of the University School of Medicine, has been established and administered by the Curriculum Coordinating Committee of the School.
+The curriculum of the University of Maryland School of Medicine has been established and administered by the Curriculum Coordinating Committee of the school.
 The 150 week curriculum is designed to be completed in 4 academic years, though many students may delay completion to participate in research, acquire additional academic degrees, or participate in programs to obtain specialty choices.

 [see LCME 6.1, 8.2]